hackerb9/tokenize/README.md

 has no affect on compatibility between machines, but it does change the line number pointers in the .BA file.

+Since two `.BA` files can be the identical program despite having different checksums, this project includes the `bacmp` program, described below.

 ## Why Lex?

 This program is written in